What is Electrodiagnostic testing?

 EMG results can find problems with nerve-to-muscle signal transmission, as well as nerve or muscle dysfunction.

 - Weakness in muscles

 - Certain other kinds of limb pain

-Electrodiagnostic testing like EMG is used to help figure out the correct diagnosis and where the problem actually is.
+Electrodiagnostic testing like electromyography (EMG) and nerve conduction velocity testing (NCV) is used to help figure out the correct diagnosis and where the problem actually is.
 Is the leg pain coming from sciatica or is it actually a hip problem?

 Is the shoulder pain from a rotator cuff issue or from a herniated cervical disc.
 Or is it both?

 That is something that an EMG can help with.
 It can also be used to determine if someone should have surgery and they can also be done occasionally after injury to objectively document recovery or deterioration.

 An EMG consists of two parts the Nerve Conduction Studies (NCS) and the electromyography (EMG).
 These two parts are almost always done together to many people refer to the entire thing as an EMG.
 The test results help diagnose muscle disorders and problems with nerves conducting signals to the muscles in the body.

 The first part of the test is the Nerve Conduction Studies (NCS), which is also known as a nerve conduction velocity (NCV). , An electric stimulator is placed on the skin along with 3 electrode stickers.
 The stimulator applies a small electric stimulation to the skin and the specialized stickers record the how fast your nerves conduct the signal.